h4rvey-g/ob-Notes/USMLE/Respiratory/Lung cancer.md

 # Classifications
 >[!tip]
 >Squamous and small cell carcinomas are sentral (central) and often caused by tobacco smoking.
+## Adenocarcinoma
+- Location: Peripheral
+- Characteristics
+	- Most common type of primary lung cancer
+	- More common in women and <mark style="background: #FFF3A34A;">nonsmokers</mark>
+	- Associated with mutations in: [13]
+		- EGFR gene
+		- ALK gene
+		- KRAS gene
+	- Common finding: hypertrophic osteoarthropathy (digital clubbing)
+	- Most common type of lung cancer that originates in pulmonary scars [10]
+	- Prognosis is usually better than in other types of lung cancer
+ >[!note]
+ >“**A**denocarcinoma of **L**ung **K**inase”: Cancer (adenocarcinoma of lung) and the gene product (tyrosine kinase) are associated with ALK mutations.
+## Small cell lung cancer (SCLC)
+- Location: Peripheral
+- Characteristics
+	- Strong association with <mark style="background: #FFF3A34A;">smoking</mark>

 ---
 # Pathophysiology